High School Status

 High School

 On June 7, 2022, the MSHSL joined a growing list of state high school associations to allow high school student-athletes to pursue NIL.
-The Board of Directors approved a Name, Image and Likeness Policy designed to provide direction for member schools and protect the amateur status of student-athletes.
+The Board of Directors approved a Name, image, and likeness policy designed to provide direction for member schools and protect the amateur status of student-athletes.
 This approved policy permits student-athletes to engage in commercial activities using their NIL, so long as they abide by the MSHSL’s NIL policy as well as any other applicable association and school bylaws and policies in place.

 Bylaws | MSHSL Handbook